babafemisorinolu/babafemisorinolu.github.io/_news/announcement_2025_5.md

 related_posts: false
 ---

 We are conducting a **usability and feedback study** for our **LearnMR VR prototype**, a Virtual Reality application designed to teach **data structures concepts**.
-The prototype includes an AI-enhanced virtual tablet that provides **supplemental learning support**, but it is *not* the main method of instruction.
 Your participation will help us improve the design, interaction, and educational effectiveness of the prototype.

 ### What’s involved?
 If you agree to participate, you will: